golioth/docs/docs/reference/4-websocket/2-auth.md

 #### Using a Basic API Key to authenticate WebSocket connection

-Basic API Key doesn't require any extra processing to be used and a `X-API-Key` query parameter must be used as you can see:
+Basic API Key doesn't require any extra processing to be used and a `x-api-key` query parameter must be used as you can see:
 ```
 ?x-api-key={API_KEY}
 ```